mcevoyinit/cgraph/docs/concepts/dgraph.md

 Furthermore, this removes the need for writing and maintaining a GraphQL server, resolvers, and middlewares.
 Maintaining a separate graph server and database processes is heavy-duty!

+##GRAND development stack
+There are various layouts which are typically referred to as the GRAND development stack.
+GRAND stack is a full-stack development integration for building graph-based applications.
+GRAND stands for the following technologies:

+- **GraphQL** - a query language for APIs and a runtime for fulfilling those queries with your existing data.
+Relay is a popular example.
+- **React** - a JavaScript library for building user interfaces
+- **Apollo Client** - a fully-featured, production-ready caching GraphQL client for every server or UI framewor
+- **Neo4j Database** - a graph database that is ACID-compliant and built to store and retrieve connected data

+DGraph allows a leaner version of the GRAND stack since the database layer and the GraphQL server layer come bundled in one product.
+Full-stack development on DGraph requires fewer technologies

+- **DGraph** - ACID-compliant native GraphQL database with graph backend
+- **React**  - build user interfaces and reusable components as normal
+- **Apollo Client** - - GraphQL client can speak directly to your DGraph instance.

-Another example of this pairing is:
+Another example of the GQL server and db pairing is:

- - Lacinia - GraphQL server written in Clojure by Walmart Labs Lacinia - GraphQL for Clojure
+ - **Lacinia** - GraphQL server written in Clojure by Walmart Labs Lacinia - GraphQL for Clojure
- - Crux - Bitemporal Graph DB written in Clojure.
+ - **Crux** - Bitemporal Graph DB written in Clojure.
 Crux

 Pairings like the above will considered in future version.
 They may be better suited to larger Corda deployments.
 The creators of Crux have written a Crux-Corda Connector CorDapp juxt/crux-corda